skanct/synnefo-nodejs-api/README.md

 synnefo-nodejs-api
 ==================

+**DISCLAIMER: This is work in progress.
+Only a limited set of the synnefo API has been implemented.
+Try with caution**

-The synnefo-api is a module that allows you to communicate with the [Synnefo APIs](https://www.digitalocean.com/api) from node.js
+The synnefo-nodejs-api is a module that allows you to communicate with the [Synnefo APIs](https://www.digitalocean.com/api) using node.js

 Synnefo is a complete open source cloud stack written in Python that provides Compute, Network, Image, Volume and Storage services.